If you want to start your own business but don’t know what to do, this blog post will give you 20 untapped business ideas in Kenya.

 The subscription business is still untapped in Kenya.
 Although there is enormous potential s in the subscription business, such as clubs and services.
 Here are some of the subscription club ideas that we have for you to explore

-- A subscription service where people could get products like clothes or shoes delivered every month at their doorstep.
+- A subscription service where people could get products like clothes or shoes delivered every month to their doorstep.

 - An online subscription service that offers information on various topics and educates people with different professions about how they should be doing specific tasks.

-- Monthly subscription boxes from parents based on age groups such as newborns, toddlers, preschoolers, etc. this is handy because it saves time in looking up what to buy each month.
+- Monthly subscription boxes from parents based on age groups, such as newborns, toddlers, preschoolers, etc., are handy because it saves time in determining what to buy each month.

 There are many subscription businesses to choose from.
-These include wine, beer, sweets, natural products, makeup kits, cosmetics, and accessories for pets, all of which the public may order every month.
-Find a market niche that has not yet been explored and start your own business with recurring payments.
+These include wine, beer, sweets, natural products, makeup kits, cosmetics, and pet accessories, all of which the public may order monthly.
+Find a market niche that has not yet been explored and start your business with recurring payments.